test-kitchen/kitchen-azurerm/README.md

 #}
 ```

+NOTE: Don't forget to save the values from the output -- most importantly the `password`.

 You will also need to ensure you have an active Azure subscription (you can get started [for free](https://azure.microsoft.com/en-us/free/) or use your [MSDN Subscription](https://azure.microsoft.com/en-us/pricing/member-offers/msdn-benefits/)).

 You are now ready to configure kitchen-azurerm to use the credentials from the service principal you created above.
 You will use four elements from the steps in that article: